 Non-financial Information Disclosure Committee

-Confirmation and approval of information presented in Sustainability Report and Integrated Report
+Confirmation and approval of information presented in the sustainability website and Integrated Report

 Monitoring